 Back to the experience.
 I chose the autoethnographic methodology because I wanted to get as close to the experience of reflective practice through Levelising as possible.
 I wanted to feel how discovering my shortcomings affected my practice.
 I felt that to understand my practice, I had to look directly at it, not at some possible influence that might be revealed in the observations of another person.
 I wanted to take it back to the experience.

-I hope that others take the autoethnographic approach to more directly look at reflection through Levelising.
+I encourage others to take the autoethnographic approach to more directly look at reflection through Levelising.
 As mentioned earlier, I followed Duncan’s (2004) lead in taking a conservative approach.
 There are many forms of the autoethnographic method that would be useful in exploring Levelising.
 The examples provided by Ellis (2004) and Spry (2011) can be useful in generating possibilities.

 Beyond the quantitative.
-I also hope that studying reflective practice and Levelising can move beyond the quantitative nature of data gathering and analysis.
+Studying reflective practice and Levelising can move beyond the quantitative nature of data gathering and analysis.
 Looking quantitatively at the total and distribution of the reflective statements and distribution of decisions and their modes of Levelising only provides a “scorecard” picture.
 The information indicates very little about the nature of reflections or decisions.
 The nature of reflections and decisions is what tells the tale of the experience.
 It is similar to describing a baseball game using only the statistics.
 The number of strikeouts, walks, hits, errors, homeruns, or foul balls does not portray the game.
 The statistics cannot reflect the drama of a pitching duel, the disappointment of a dropped throw that allows a runner to score, or the excitement of a grand slam homerun.
 To understand the experience, the statistics have to be placed into the context of the game.
 I had to do the same to answer my second research question.
 I had to bring the “box scores” of the reflective statements and decisions back into the context of a workshop session.
 I had to go back to the experience through the narrative.
 The reflective statements provided the content; the analysis of the modes of Levelising provided the perspective; and the decisions provided the results.
 The analyses allowed me to understand what was going on and report it back in a reconstructed account that revealed more than I could have realized at the time.
 To be able to see more than I observed was the unique result of the autoethnographic approach and Levelising.

+Implications for further research